denysvitali/denvit-blog/include/footer/author.md

 My name is **Denys Vitali**, I was born on Sep 29th 1996.
-I'm an IT Student who's currently studying for the Bachelor of Science in Computer Engineering at the University of Applied Sciences and Arts of Southern Switzerland ([SUPSI](http://supsi.ch/)).
+I'm an IT Engineer working as a DevOps / Backend Engineer at [Nanos](https://nanos.ai/)